JohnFunk-Pivotal/CloudBrews-SpringCloudServices/README.md

 ## View the output of the Company microservice
 Open the following link in a browser: https://company-cloudbrews.cfapps.io/available

-## Continously poll the Agency microservice with curl
+## Continuously poll the Agency microservice with curl
 ```
 while true; do curl http://agency-cloudbrews.cfapps.io/ ;done
 ```